Home

 DCLM enables researchers to experiment with various dataset construction strategies across different compute scales, from 411M to 7B parameter models.
 Our baseline experiments show significant improvements in model performance through optimized dataset design.

-Already, DCLM has enabled the creation of several high quality datasets that perform well across scales and outperform all open datasets.
+Already, DCLM has enabled the creation of several high-quality datasets that perform well across scales and outperform all open datasets.
 Accuracy vs compute tradeoff

 <p align="center"> <em><b>Developing datasets for better models that are cheaper to train.</b> Using DataComp-LM, we develop a high-quality dataset, DCLM-BASELINE, which we use to train models with strong compute performance tradeoffs.
 We compare on both a Core set of tasks (left) and on MMLU 5-shot (right).
-DCLM-BASELINE (orange) shows favorable performance relative to both close-source models (crosses) and other open-source datasets and models (circles).</em> </p>
+DCLM-BASELINE (orange) shows favorable performance relative to both closed-source models (crosses) and other open-source datasets and models (circles).</em> </p>

 Submission workflow: